This page was last updated on 21 July, 2021.

 Tourist Entry: Allowed

-Testing: Negative PCR test required for all countries.
+Testing: Negative PCR test required for some travellers.

 Quarantine Required: Yes